 Many people are working on their homes, or inside their homes, in some way while also earning a living.
 Working on a home could mean prepping for a sale, or downsizing and the clearing out that comes with both those transitions.
 Or, it could involve taking care of children and elderly parents – many Gen-X women and boomers are doing both while also working full time.

 During really hectic times in your life, push yourself to carve out time just for you.
 I force myself to exercise several mornings a week, while it’s still really early, just so that I don’t spend my entire morning binge-watching cable or locked to news reports on screens.
 If I do that, then the rest of my day is spent doing something for someone else.

 Others are working at home only until … Here, just fill in the blanks to suit your own situation.
 It’s all the more important to be in “work-style mindset.”
-Job-hunters are the people I empathize with the most, because their identities are about work (work clothes, work habits, work skills), and they can’t predict how long the job search might be.
+Job-hunters are the people I empathize with the most, because their identities are about work (work clothes, work habits, work skills), and they can’t predict how long the job search might be, especially now, even with a variety of Covid-19 vaccines coming to market.
 Prepping or waiting for calls or emails about leads, decisions and other search issues is happening at home these days for more and more people.
-It takes Herculean effort to bound out of bed, get to the gym or outdoors, or do an online workout.
+It takes Herculean effort to bound out of bed, get outdoors, or do an online workout.
 For sure, those are the days when you have to get out of the sweatpants and plan on healthful foods that will make you actually feel good, and schedule meetings – online or outside your home.

 In the winter months when the weather is bleaker, it’s worse – but you have to get over it and get out!
 I get invited to lots of networking events – I could be out every night of the week!
 Some are well worth the outing, but others are not as productive.
 Regardless, I still push myself to go out on most nights.
 Engaging with other people – especially people who are different than you, is the best way to enhance your social skills, broaden your horizons and make you more productive in your work at home.